kirushenski/fm-todo-app/README.md

 1. Learned DnD API and worked with react-beautiful-dnd for the first time
 1. Worked on accessibility via live regions
 1. Learned how to simulate border gradient (on checkboxes)
+1. Worked with local storage
+1. Compared useState with useReducer implementations